Title I Parent & Family Engagement Policy & Compact

 - Monitor my child’s progress as noted on report cards, interims, homework, and classroom assignments.

 Share the responsibility to improve my academic learning to achieve the state’s challenging standards through the following actions:

 - Come to school on time unless I am sick.

 - Follow school and classroom rules.
 This includes R.O.A.R. and classroom community expectations.

 - Try my hardest and work with my classmates to complete learning tasks.

-- Give my parents all communication from my teacher and the school.
+- Give my family all communication from my teacher and the school.

 - Read to self and/or ask family members to read to me at least 20 minutes each day.

-- Practice math skills at home by reviewing basic facts or finding real life connections to math content.
+- Practice math skills at home by finding real life connections to math content.